10 Overlooked and Almost Forgotten Classic Cars

 In a sea of successful and prominent Porsches throughout history there’s bound to be at least one that’s underrated.
 Well, our choice falls on 914/6 which is almost forgotten now in the era of 911s, 918s, Boxters, Caymans, and even Cayennes and Panameras.
 Targa coupe sports car was powered by 2.0L flat-six making only slightly north of 100 horsepower.
 It might be anemic for Porsche’s current standards, but those were late sixties to mid seventies after all.
 Europeans then lagged a little bit behind American muscle standards.

-There’s only one thing Ford Bronco always lacked and those are two additional doors.
-People down at Blue Oval simply didn’t want to intrude on Chevy Suburban’s territory and never offered a legit 4-door full-size SUV until the Expedition succeeded the Bronco.
+There’s only one thing the Ford Bronco always lacked and those are two additional doors.
+People down at the Blue Oval simply didn’t want to intrude on the Chevrolet Suburban’s territory and never offered a legit 4-door full-size SUV until the Expedition succeeded the Bronco.
 Fourth and fifth generation Bronco did manage to find a way, though.
 That way was called Centurion Classic and it was produced by Centurion Vehicles who specialized in Ford’s trucks.
 They basically used F-150 and F-350 chassis, and Bronco panels.
 C-150 and C-350 were the results of this obvious merger, and the results were astonishing.
 C-150 Centurion was powered by 5.0L and 5.8L gasoline V8 engines, while larger C-350 version came with 7.3L diesel and 7.5L petrol V8s.
 Although Bronco was survived by the Expedition, Centurion – as large as it was – is more closely related to Excursion.

 Ferrari Dino 308 GT4